Cup-Feeding Baby With Breast Milk or FormulaSkip to the navigation

-To cup-feed your baby, fill a medicine cup to about 1 fl oz (30 mL) with breast milk or formula.
+To cup-feed your baby, fill a medicine cup to about1 fl oz (30 mL) with breast milk or formula.
 Make sure your baby is supported in an upright position and is wrapped or swaddled to keep his or her hands from getting in the way and spilling the cup.
+When you swaddle your baby, keep the blanket loose around the hips and legs.
+If the legs are wrapped tightly or straight, hip problems may develop.
 Your baby should also be alert.

 You want your baby to slurp or sip the milk.
 Do not pour the milk into his or her mouth.
 To do this: